 Do you feel like your relationship with food is failing because of so much conflicting information out there?

 Here are 4 myths about changing a lifetime habit and how to combat them!

-Change is a long process; you cannot alter all your habits overnight!
-You are likely to fall of track over and over before the new habits become embedded into your life for the long-haul.
-When things go wrong learn from the experience and move on.
-No point in beating yourself up about, or stuffing another cake down your pie hole, or waiting for Monday to come back around.
+Change is a long process.
+You cannot alter all your habits overnight!
+You are likely to fall off track over and over before new habits become embedded into your life for the long haul.
+When things go wrong, learn from the experience and move on.
+No point in beating yourself up about it, or stuffing another cake down your pie hole, or waiting for Monday to come back around.
 Pick up where you left off and keep strong!

-My mum had been struggling to lose weight ever since she had my brother and I. One day I came home from college to find that mum had called a hypnotherapist to fix her “fat issues”.
-Like my mum, there comes a certain point where you are looking for a rescue point.
-The amount of books she bought, the diet she’s tried and the therapist she has seen is beyond me.
-My mum will now agree with me – No one is going to come along and do it for you!
-You have to want to change, and with the right support, preferably someone that has walked the path before, can provide you with the correct guidance.
-You need a guide not a rescuer, and you need to want to really change, not just wish that you could.
+My mother had been struggling to lose weight ever since she had my brother and me.
+One day, I came home from college to find that she had called a hypnotherapist to fix her “fat issues.”
+Like my mum, there comes a certain point where you start looking for a rescue point.
+The number of books she’s bought, diets she’s tried and therapists she’s seen is beyond me.
+My mum will now agree with me: no one is going to come along and do it for you!
+You have to want to change, and the right support, preferably someone that has walked the same path before, can provide you with the correct guidance.
+You need a guide, not a rescuer, and you need to want to change, not just wish that you could.